luisoutomaior/PyMMO/README.md

 - Server-side computations (20%)

-**This was put together in a rush to try to finish within a day or so...
-Contributions such as additional features, code polishment/review/refactoring, optimization, are not only needed, but would be highly appreciated!!
+**Contributions such as additional features, code polishment/review/refactoring, optimization, are not only needed, but would be highly appreciated!!
 Huge thanks in advance! :)**